arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 <a name="q1"></a>**[EXERCISE 1](#a1)** Write a program which:

 1. Prompts the user for two integer values `minimum` and `maximum`.
-2. Generates a random `int` called `secretNumber` from `minimum` to `maximum`, inclusive (check out the `Random` class in the `java.util` package).
+2. Generates a random `int` called `secretNumber` from `minimum` to `maximum`, inclusive.
+	* Check out the [`Random`](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) class in the `java.util` package.
+	* You could find the documentation linked above very easily by googling "Java 8 Random).
+	* You'll need to
+		* Import the class
+		* Construct an instance of it (something like `Random generator = new Random();`)
+		* Use an appropriate method from the class to generate a random integer from `minimum` to `maximum`.
+	* There are several different ways you could go about this; read through the documentation's method summary and see if you can find something that you can use to accomplish the task at hand.
 * Prompts the user for a third `int`, called `guess`.
 * Tells the user:
 	* What the secret number was.
 	* How far off their guess was (use an absolute value, there is a method in the `Math` class for it).

 The `Scanner` can be used for inputs from files as well by replacing `System.in` with a `File` object.
-A `File` can be constructed using a `String` denoting the name of a file in the project directory of an IntelliJ project.
-The following program opens a file called `input.txt` in the project directory and prints every word in the file.
+A `File` can be constructed using a `String` denoting the path from the working directory (i.e. wherever "java" was called) to a file.
+The following program opens a file called `input.txt` in the working directory and prints every word in the file.

 <a name="fileClient"></a>